Cross-Subject Statistical Shift Estimation for Generalized Electroencephalography-based Mental Workload Assessment: Estimating shifts across multiple distributions

-We now introduce practical approaches for quantifying both marginal and conditional shift in a case where data from multiple subjects is available.
-The $i$-th subject is associated with domain $\mathcal{D}_i$ and labeling function $f_i$.
-Cross-subject conditional shift is thus observed when the conditional distributions of input features differ amongst the $M$ subjects, i.e. $f_i(x) \neq f_j(x)$, $\forall i,j=1:M$.
-In order to estimate the cross-subject conditional shift, we consider the following quantity on the generalization bound presented in \cite{zhao2019learning} for all $i,j=1:M$:
+A conditional shift is observed across subjects when the labeling function (or, in the stochastic case, the conditional distribution of the labels given the input features) differ among the subjects, i.e., for $M$ subjects, we have $f_i(x) \neq f_j(x)$, $\forall i,j=\{1, \cdots, M\}$.
+In order to characterize the cross-subject conditional shift of a dataset of $M$ subjects, we consider the following quantity on the generalization bound presented in Corollary 2 for all pairs of subjects:

-In practice, one does not have access to both true labeling functions and domains and thus computing each one of the expectations in Eq. \ref{expecs} is intractable.
-In order to overcome this and allow an approximated computation of the cross-subject conditional shift, we propose the following estimator $\mu_{i,j}$ for $\mathbb{E}_{\mathcal{D}_i}[|f_{i} - f_{j}|]$:
+where $i,j=\{1, \cdots, M\}$.
+In practice, it is not possible to compute such quantity as one does not have access to the true labeling functions and computing the expectations in Eq. \ref{expecs} is intractable.

+We thus propose to estimate such values by learning a labeling rule for each one of the domains, and account for how well it classifies examples from the other domain.
+Assuming that we are able to learn a good predictor for the labels of each domain, such approach is capable of accounting for how ``close'' the true labeling functions of different domains are.
+In practice, we consider that two labeled samples of size $N$ from domains $i$ and $j$ are available and compute the following estimator $\mu_{i,j}$ for the quantity $\mathbb{E}_{\mathcal{D}_i}[|f_{i} - f_{j}|]$:

-where N corresponds to the sample size, $(x^i_n, y^i_n) \sim \mathcal{D}_i$, and $\tilde{f}_j$ is an approximated labeling function for the j-th subject.
+where $(x^i_n, y^i_n) \sim \mathcal{D}_i$, and $\tilde{f}_j$ is an approximated labeling function for the j-th subject.
 We decided to have as $\tilde{f}_j$ a non-parametric decision procedure based on the Euclidean distance between data points in a fixed feature space.
-For that, we use a k-nearest neighbor (k-NN) labeling function, i.e. a k-NN binary classifier trained on $\mathcal{D}_j$ to classify as low or high mental workload condition data sampled from $\mathcal{D}_i$.
-Based on $\mu_{i,j}$ and $\mu_{j,i}$ we estimate the value $d_{i,j} = d_{j,i}$ = $\min\{\mu_{i,j}, \mu_{j,i}\}$ and compose a Hermitian disparity matrix D defined as:
+For that, we use a k-nearest neighbor (k-NN) labeling function, i.e., a k-NN binary classifier trained on $\mathcal{D}_j$ to classify as low or high mental workload condition data sampled from $\mathcal{D}_i$.
+Based on $\mu_{i,j}$ and $\mu_{j,i}$ we estimate the value $d_{i,j} = d_{j,i}$ = $\min\{\mu_{i,j}, \mu_{j,i}\}$ and compose a Hermitian (elements symmetric with respect to the main diagonal are equal) disparity matrix $D$ defined as: